gdagstn/cellula/README.md

 Other important parameters are:

   - `dr` - the reduced dimensional
-reduction in which trajectories will be estimated (default is "PCA")
+embedding in which trajectories will be estimated (default is "PCA")

   - `start` - the starting cluster for trajectory estimation, defaulting to "auto" for an entropy-based method